-New standards and interpretations not yet adopted.
+v) New standards and interpretations not yet adopted

 A number of new standards, amendments to standards and interpretations issued by the AASB which are not yet mandatorily applicable to the Group have not been applied in preparing these consolidated financial statements.
 Those which may be relevant to the Group are set out below.
-The Group does not plan to adopt these standards early and the directors anticipate that adoption will not have a material impact on the Group's financ.
+The Group does not plan to adopt these standards early.